 Asthma is the most common chronic condition of childhood, affecting nearly 10 million children in the United States.
 In some predominately minority Chicago communities, as many as 1 in 4 children have asthma as revealed by the Sinai Improving Community Health Survey.

-If you are a parent of a child with asthma and would like more information please contact Megan Borneman at email@example.com or 773.292.4980 x 231.
+If you are an adult or a parent of a child with asthma and would like more information these FREE programs please contact our Healthy Homes Organizer, at 773.292.4980 x 225.